mihaiolteanu/mugur/README.md

 **mugur-user-defined-keys** nil

     User defined keys for long or often used combinations.
-    A list of lists, where the car of each antry is a symbol (a name for the new key) and the cadr is any valid mugur-key.
+    A list of lists, where the car of each entry is a symbol (a name for the new key) and the cadr is any valid mugur-key.

 **mugur-ignore-key** *'-x-*